selfcommunity/developers-doc/docs/apireference/v2/course/leave_a_course.md

 :::note

-By passing the optional param `user` a course manager is able to remove the user from the course.
+By passing the optional param `user` a course creator or manager is able to remove the user from the course.

 :::

 :::info

 This operation requires authentication.
-It requires also that the user is a manager of the course if the `user` param is passed.
+It requires also that the user is a creator or manager of the course if the `user` param is passed.
 The creator of the group cannot unjoin the group but the other managers can.

 :::